-“Let’s try to burn it this time.
-Go turn on the oven.”
+“Let’s try to burn it this time—turn on the oven.”

 Before they could try their new plan, Glen felt the creature disappear from his hand.
-He didn’t know if it fell to the ground, flew away or if it could teleport.
+He didn’t know if it fell to the floor, flew away or if it could teleport.

-The fact that they couldn’t see it was making him lean toward teleporting, but that was the sort of thing that happened in sci-fi, not real life.
-Invisible creatures and teleporting were the sort of things he’d seen on old Twilight Zone shows he used to watch with his dad.
+The fact that they couldn’t see it was making him lean toward teleporting, but that was something that happened in sci-fi movies, not real life.
+The sort of thing he’d see on the old Twilight Zone shows he used to watch with his dad.
 Glen cursed and kicked the dresser, then cursed again at his stubbed toe.

-He saw his chance to finally kill it.
-He gripped the knife and brought it down, but the second the tip of the knife grazed its fur it disappeared again, and the knife went into Melanie’s stomach.
+He could finally see the creature, and see where its head was.
+He gripped the knife and brought it down, but the second the tip of the knife grazed its fur it disappeared again, and the knife went into Melanie’s chest.

 Blood poured out and her eyes widened as she looked at Glen, who stared at her with tears streaming down his face.

-Melanie stared into his eyes, and found she could no longer speak.
+She stared into his eyes, and he stared back at her, looking so frightened she just wanted to comfort him.
 A bloody cough was all that came out when she tried to tell Glen she loved him.

-Melanie mouthed back “I love you too” and blood spurted out.
-With what little strength she had left, she reached out her hand to hold Glen’s and squeezed it, faintly.
-He squeezed back and then they both closed their eyes as the world around them swam into blurred shapes and colors, and then pure darkness.
+She reached out and took his hand and squeezed it, faintly.
+He squeezed back and they closed their eyes as the blood pooled around them.
+Soon the world around them swam into blurred shapes and colors, and then pure darkness.

-On the floor, the bodies of Glen and Melanie Wapenski were covered in dried blood.
-Melanie had a knife sticking out of her stomach, Glen beside her with a knife in his chest.
-A larger knife was stuck inside the wall right above the laundry basket.
+On the floor were the bodies of Glen and Melanie Wapenski.
+Melanie had a knife sticking out of her chest, Glen beside her with a knife in his stomach.
+A larger knife was stuck inside the wall above the laundry basket.

-The creature reached the entrance door to The Belmont and scurried unseen into the bright sunlight.
-A few minutes later in a garden-level apartment two blocks away, a woman screamed.
+The bump in the carpet reached the entrance door to The Belmont, and then disappeared.
+Later that morning, in an apartment two blocks away, a woman screamed.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, Jenna MoquinWrite a Review